The Gambling Law Review: Macau

 - Law No. 6/2016 of 29 August 2016 (enforcement of freezing of assets), which sets the legal framework to enforce UN Security Council sanctions involving the freezing of assets and funds of identified terrorists; and

-- DICJ Instruction 1/2016 of 21 April 2016 (anti-money laundering and terrorism financing for the gaming sector), as amended by DICJ Instruction No. 1/2019 of 29 January 2019, which sets the procedures to be applied under casino-related financial operations and the procedures to be followed by casino cages and gaming promoters.
+- DICJ Instruction No. 1/2016 of 21 April 2016 (anti-money laundering and terrorism financing for the gaming sector guidelines), as amended by DICJ Instruction No. 1/2019 of 29 January 2019, which sets the procedures to be applied under casino-related financial operations and the procedures to be followed by casino cages and gaming promoters.

 Sanctions of an administrative nature

-Notwithstanding, an Administrative Regulation on administrative offences has not yet been enacted, despite for many years now the Macao government announcing such an enactment, in particular in the annual government policy address.
+Notwithstanding the above, an Administrative Regulation on administrative offences has not yet been enacted, despite for many years now the government announcing such an enactment, in particular in the annual government policy address.

 Other legislation related to the operation of casino gaming providing for administrative offences applicable to the gaming sector include Law No. 7/89/M of 4 September 1989 (advertising activity), Decree Law No. 47/98/M of 26 October 1998 (administrative licensing of certain economic activities), Law No. 2/2006 of 3 April 2006 (AML) and Law No. 5/2011 of 3 May 2011 (ban on smoking).